jgalar/TracingSummit2017/README.md

 ## Using `sink.demo.stacktrace`

-### Building software
+### Building the software

-In order to retrieve the function names from the addresses recorded in the LTTng trace, the binary must contain DWARF debug information and the compiler must instrument the various functions entry and exit points.
+In order to retrieve the function names from the addresses recorded in the LTTng trace, the binary must contain DWARF debug information and the compiler must instrument the various functions' entry and exit points.

 Make sure to build your binary with the following `CFLAGS`: